jeremyf/take-on-development/chapters/testing.md

 So much was changing, and I was working at learning it all, that I didn’t feel I could add "writing tests" to the list of things I could do.

 And I learned this was the path of pain.
-Not only was I writing bugs – every developer does this – but the ecosystem was changing from beneath me.
+I was writing bugs – every developer does this – and the ecosystem was changing from beneath me.
-Everything was in motion and my code was sloshing around, collapsing in on itself.
+Everything was in motion.

+My code was sloshing around, collapsing in on itself.
+And my dependencies were being updated, mangling what I had done.[^a_commitment_to_semantic_versioning]

 It was a nightmare of fragility.
 Had I been writing tests, the nightmare would have been real, but there would have been at least one more thing verifying that what I did yesterday worked today.